 - Pair it with a fresh salad.
 Balance the rich, creamy filling with a light and crisp salad.
 A simple mixed greens salad with a lemon vinaigrette or an arugula salad with shaved parmesan works beautifully.
 My strawberry spinach salad is a fantastic option when strawberries are in season!

 - Add a side of vegetables.
-Roasted or steamed veggies like green beans, Brussels sprouts, or asparagus make great sides to round out the meal.
-Try my sheet pan roasted potatoes and broccoli recipe
+If you want more vegetables on the plate, roasted green beans, brussels sprouts, or my sheet pan roasted potatoes and broccoli are all good options

 - Top with fresh herbs.
 Just before serving, sprinkle the pie with fresh thyme or parsley for a pop of color and added freshness.